RistoBIn/react-native-share-menu/README.md

 [![npm version](https://badge.fury.io/js/react-native-share-menu.svg)](https://www.npmjs.com/package/react-native-share-menu)

 Add your app as a target for sharing from other apps and write iOS Share Extensions in React Native.
+This plugin support multi files sharing feature in iOS/Android

 ## Installation